 Network administrators were able to configure the enhanced hardware to move users to new access points if their signal fell below a certain level, providing a better experience.

 “It’s helped us significantly,” Lloyd says.
 “We’re probably OK for the next two or three years, but we’re already looking at what’s coming next.”

 While even small organizations have big demands, they often must meet these needs with minimal resources.
 This doesn’t mean simply setting a budget for the initial hardware outlay, but also choosing a wireless infrastructure that a small staff can reasonably be expected to manage.

 “In these really small organizations, you’re lucky to have one dedicated IT staff member,” IDC’s Greene says.
 “Some vendors are now offering mobile applications that allow administrators to manage wireless networks remotely in a very low-touch kind of way.”

 Cennox is a perfect example.
-“We have a very small IT department,” Broughton says.
-“No one on staff is Cisco-certified, and we don’t have anyone whose sole background is in network administration.”
+“We have a small but talented IT department,” Broughton says.
+“Everyone on staff is multiskilled, but no one is dedicated to just network administration.”